 There is a local saying – Where Rome was built on seven hills, Dufftown was built on seven stills.
 It’s no surprise that this town, with a population of just over 1600, claims the title of ‘Malt Whisky Capital of the World’.

 Exploring Dufftown and beyond

 Dufftown is tailor-made for exploring on foot.
-The imposing Dufftown Clock Tower stands in the town square.
-Originally the local prison, the building is now the visitor information centre.
+The imposing Dufftown Clock Tower stands in the town square and was once the local prison.

 Walk south for nine minutes to reach the Mortlach Parish Church.
 Today’s church, originally built in the 1200s, has had several extensions and some remodelling.
 A visit isn’t complete without a stop in the kirkyard.
 Search out the Battle Stone, a 1500-years-old Pictish stone.
 Follow the river path for a relaxing, nature-filled circuit through the forest back to town.